manasikattel/Eye-Vessel-Segmentation/README.md

 Morphology of vessels is an important indicator for the detection and evaluation of various diseases such as Diabetic Retinopathy, Glaucoma, Hypertension.

-This project is a part of coursework Image processing in first semester of [Masters in Medical Imaging and Applications (MAIA)] (https://maiamaster.udg.edu/).
+This project is a part of coursework Image processing in first semester of [Masters in Medical Imaging and Applications (MAIA)](https://maiamaster.udg.edu/).
 The objective of the project is to Segment the eye vessels using morphological methods and classical image processing techniques.

 ## Instructions for use

 ### Download dataset

-Download the dataset from [DRIVE Grand Challenge] (https://drive.grand-challenge.org/)
+Download the dataset from [DRIVE Grand Challenge](https://drive.grand-challenge.org/)

 ### To run the GUI